zacharesmer/tamagometer-companion-flipper/README.md

 ## Usage
 The app needs to be open on your Flipper for the website to work correctly.
 When the app is opened, it adds the CLI command `tamagometer` to the flipper.
 When it's closed it removes the command.

+## Disclaimer
+This project is entirely unofficial and not affiliated with Tamagotchi or Bandai.

 ## Other
 I learned a lot about Flipper apps and the Flipper in general making this, and I've written some of it down in case it helps anyone else.